openelections/docs/glossary.md

 #### Portal Link

-A link to the page on a state’s official election website that has an overview of election results (if there are several levels of pages, use the page that is one level above where you can access the results for a specific race).
+A link to the page on a state's official election website that has an overview of election results (if there are several levels of pages, use the page that is one level above where you can access the results for a specific race).

 #### Precinct Reporting Level